jeffreydurieux/CICA/README.md

 -   R v0.3.0 CICA version with multiple CICA models

--   R v1.0.0 CICA version with all working functionalities, this will be a version that also be submitted to CRAN
+-   R v1.0.0 CICA version with all working functionalities.
+This version is also available on CRAN.
+This package version includes the papayar archived files that were made by John Muschelli.